Sritay/NTcreator/README.md

 n-sided polygon at the centre of the sheet.
 It tries to ensure that parity is maintained betweenthe number of boron and nitrogen atoms in the sheet.
 Finally, dangling bonds due to the pore creation are identified and hydrogenised.
-The output is in the xyz format, in the file 'hbn_sheet.xyz'.
-The columns correspond to atom ID, atom type, x, y and z respectively.

 <img src="bnnt_pore_demo.svg" width="300" height="188">